Sivtheng/LiftNote/backend/NOTIFICATION_SYSTEM.md

   - Comment/reply content
   - Link to view in app

-### Program Update Notification Template

-- **Subject**: "Program Updated - LiftNote"
-- **Content**:
-  - Personalized greeting
-  - Program information
-  - List of changes made
-  - Link to view updated program

 ## Security & Privacy

 ### Access Control

 - Only coaches and admins can trigger notifications
 - Notifications only sent to program clients
-- No notifications for self-comments/updates
+- No notifications for self-comments

 ### Data Protection